heathhenley/AOC/2025/readme.md

 the largest digit that will leave enough digits left to take to create the number.
 I had the solution approach pretty early but I've been bumping against my Ocaml-incompetence lol.

+### Day 4
+Very straightforward grid problem - probably a bit of foreshadowing for what is to come...
+At least I'll have some grid parsing / walking down for the those.